Meet FUYL 23 and FUYL 8: Smart Lockers Built for Real-World IT Challenges

 Built to address the mounting demands of device-intensive environments, FUYL 23 empowers schools, universities, and workplaces to manage technology efficiently — without increasing IT staff or floor space.

-For smaller-scale needs, LocknCharge also introduces the FUYL 8 — offering the same smart features and performance in a more compact form factor.
+For smaller-scale needs, PC Locs also introduces the FUYL 8 — offering the same smart features and performance in a more compact form factor.

 Device chaos is real